sherlyhu00/zhuowenzheng.github.io/index.md

 ### Ping’an Securities, Shanghai
 Jul 2021 - Aug 2021
 Data Analysis Assistant, Summer Intern
- ·Engaged in daily analysis work on active clients of stock investment MCN contents via framework in Python
+ - Engaged in daily analysis work on active clients of stock investment MCN contents via framework in Python
- ·Completed daily report and submit to the supervisor
+ - Completed daily report and submit to the supervisor

 # Awards and Honors
 2nd Scholarship of Excellent Undergraduate Student in 2021-2022 Academic Year